CogitoNTNU/MarketingAI/README.md

 To setup the project, one needs to have all the prerequisites installed.
 Then one needs to clone the repository, setup a virtual environment, and install the dependencies.
 This is described in more detail below.

 ### Prerequisites
-Make sure you have Python installed on your machine.
-This project is developed using Python 3.9 or newer.
+- Ensure Python 3.9 or newer is installed on your machine.
+[Download Python](https://www.python.org/downloads/)
+- Familiarity with basic Python package management and virtual environments is beneficial.

 ### Clone the repository
 ```bash
 git clone https://github.com/CogitoNTNU/MarketingAI.git